howsoai/howso-docs/source/user_guide/feature_importance.rst

 In addition to the examples above, here are a few example use-cases for feature importance.

 - Bias Determination
-    - e.g., determing which features are important to your model to gauge the possibility of bias in the model.
+    - e.g., determining which features are important to your model to gauge the possibility of bias in the model.
 - Reducing :class:`~Trainee` size
     - By strategically removing unimportant features, information can be maintained while the size of the :class:`~Trainee` is decreased